Flict-dev/Jerry/README.md

 ## Usage🕹️
-By default server start with 4 workers on 127.0.0.1:7878 but you can costomize this values
+By default server start with 4 workers on 127.0.0.1:7878 but you can customize this values
 ```bash
 jerry.exe -h/--help
 ```